-The University of California intends to continue the Plan of benefits described in this booklet but reserves the right to terminate or amend it at any time.
+The University of California intends to continue the plan of benefits described in this booklet indefinitely but reserves the right to terminate or amend the benefits provided under this or any University-sponsored plan at any time.
 Plan benefits are not accrued or vested benefit entitlements.
-The right to terminate or amend applies to all Employees, Retirees and plan beneficiaries.
-The amendment or termination shall be carried out by the President or his or her delegates.
+Any such amendment or termination shall be carried out by the President or his or her delegates.
 The portion of the premiums that University pays is determined by UC and may change or stop altogether, and may be affected by the state of California's annual budget appropriation.